rm-hull/sudoku/README.md

 sudoku
 ======

-A Scala / Play 2.0 sudoku solver for deployment on Heroku at http://sudoku.destructuring-bind.org.
+A Scala / Play!
+2.x sudoku solver for deployment on Heroku at http://sudoku.destructuring-bind.org.
-Initially written to compare and contrast an identically implemented Clojure solver, whose source can be found here: https://github.com/rm-hull/project-euler/blob/master/src/euler096.clj, but mainly to play with Play.
+Initially written to compare and contrast an identically implemented Clojure solver, whose source can be found here: https://github.com/rm-hull/project-euler/blob/master/src/euler096.clj, but mainly to play with Play!.

-    HOW TO PLAY: Fill in the grid so that every row, every column and every 3 × 3 box contains the digits 1–9.
+>"HOW TO PLAY: Fill in the grid so that every row, every column and every 3 × 3 box contains the digits 1–9.
 There’s no maths involved.
-You solve the puzzle with reasoning and logic.
+You solve the puzzle with reasoning and logic."

 _Advice on how to play Sudoku, The Independent Newspaper_

 How to build & deploy
 =====================

-* install sbt 0.11.3  if you do not have it already.
+* install sbt 0.12.1  if you do not have it already.
 You can get it from
   here: https://github.com/harrah/xsbt/wiki/Getting-Started-Setup

 * execute `sbt` and then `help play` for play specific commands